.This Month in

 More pages from This Month in Canadian Herstory:

-June is Aboriginal History Month in Canada, an opportunity to celebrate the contributions of Aboriginal peoples.
+June is Indigenous History Month in Canada, an opportunity to celebrate the contributions of Indigenous peoples.
 Here are a few examples:

 E. Pauline Johnson, ca. 1895 (Cochran/Library and Archives Canada/C-085125, copyright expired)